Barbara Christian: Career

 Barbara Christian's "The Race for Theory" was published in 1987 in the academic journal Cultural Critique.
 The essay gave a state-of-the-field of literary criticism and argued that literary theory was becoming increasingly abstract, disconnected, and expressed in mystifying language.
 Christian tied this phenomenon directly to a rise in critics being trained solely as academics, without any experience as creative writers.
 She stated that this method of producing theory helped exclude peoples of color, black women, Latin Americans, and Africans from the category of theorists.
 It also discounted the many variations in language, style, and genre that comprise theory.
 Christian wrote against the idea that literary theory should be generalizable or universal, instead calling for specific approaches for every text: "So my 'method,' to use a new 'lit. crit' word, is not fixed but relates to what I read and to the historical context of the writers I read and to the many critical activities in which I am engaged, which may or may not involve writing."

-In April 2000, Christian was awarded the UC Berkeley's highest honor, the Berkeley Citation.
-She died on June 25, 2000 from complications from lung cancer.
+In April 2000, Christian was awarded the UC Berkeley's highest honor, the Berkeley Citation, "for distinguished achievement and for notable service to the university".
+She died on June 25, 2000, from complications from lung cancer.
+She had been married to the poet David Henderson, the marriage ending in divorce.